mouseless/baked/docs/architecture/application.md

     CB --> B --> R
 ```

-These phases come from the layers added to the application using `GetPhases()`
+These phases come from layers using `GetPhases()` method of `ILayer`.
+In the
-method of `ILayer`.
-In the above example, `WebLayer` (ASP.NET Core) introduced
-these three phases.
+above example, `WebLayer` (ASP.NET Core) introduced these three phases.

 At the beginning of each phase, application initializes it by providing an
-`ApplicationContext` instance so that each phase can add/get certain objects
+`ApplicationContext` instance.
+This way each phase can add/get certain objects
 to/from the context, such as `IServiceCollection`, `IApplicationBuilder`,
 `IEndpointRouteBuilder` etc.